 For fresh fish and cute servers:

 Right around the corner from Seb’on (if, say, you miss your reservation after snapping too many stories in front of La Maison Rose) is La Belle Maison, a cerulean-doored seafood-centric restaurant staffed by what I can only imagine is an off-duty lacrosse team.
-If you need a momentary distraction from all the bone structure going on, the tuna tartare—mixed with avocado, mango and topped with shaved coconut—is a more-than-worthy candidate.
+If you need a momentary distraction from all the bone structure going on, the tuna tartare—mixed with avocado and mango and topped with shaved coconut—is a more-than-worthy candidate.

 BONUS: For post-dinner drinks and some serious Instagram fodder:

-While lunching at a less-delicious restaurant, a server scribbled the name of this speakeasy on our napkin.
+While lunching at a less delicious restaurant, a server scribbled the name of this speakeasy on our napkin.
 He explained it was fronted by a laundromat, and to open the door, you had to press a button hidden on one of the washing machines.
 Intrigued, we headed there that night, and DAMN was it ever fun.
 Once you’ve figured out the laundry situation, you climb a flight of stairs to a pop-art-inspired loft bar where the seats are swings and Brillo boxes.
-Order a plate of oysters and one of the quirky cocktails and prepare to set up camp for the night.
+Order a plate of oysters and one of the quirky cocktails, and prepare to set up camp for the night.